 For example, testing software is not an activity that your customers are willing to pay for.
-However, without it, you may deliver a low-quality product that will have a negative impact on your economic performance.
+However, without it, you may deliver a low-quality product that will harm your economic performance.
 Therefore, there are two major types of waste:

 Necessary waste – non-value-adding, but necessary to get things done in a quality manner.
 Such activities can be testing, planning, reporting, etc.

 After we clarified what waste is in Lean, let’s explore the seven wastes in detail.

-Optimizing process to eliminate waste is crucial for the success of your company.
+Optimizing processes to eliminate waste is crucial for the success of your company.
 Having wasteful activities can lower profitability, increase customer costs, decrease quality, and even employee satisfaction.
 For this reason, you need to identify the non-value adding activities and try to improve the process where they appear or ultimately eliminate them.